SolaceLabs/solace-pretty-dump/README.md

 pq/3/pub-44e7/e7-0/0/_              <EMPTY> Raw BytesMessage
 ```

- - Use `-1` for "auto-indenting", where the amount of indent will vary dynamically with topic length.
+ - Use `-1` for "auto-indenting", where the amount of indent will vary dynamically with topic length
- - Use `-2` for two-line mode, topic on one line, payload on another.
+ - Use `-2` for two-line mode, topic on one line, payload on another ("minimal" colour mode is good for this)
- - `-3` .. `-250` will trim the topic length to that amount.
+ - `-3` .. `-250` will trim the topic length to that amount
- - Change `-` to `+` in the argument to enable topic level alignment.
+ - Change `-` to `+` in the argument to enable topic level alignment

 ### One-Line, Topic only: indent = "-0"